-The uncertainties over the course of the institutional reforms of the EU compound these challenges.
+Theses challenges are compounded by the uncertainties over the course of the institutional reforms of the European Union.
 The risk of institutional decision-making gridlock is a real possibility.
-The logistical issues of ruling an institution with twenty-five members will be daunting, from logistical issues to languages to decision-making processes.
+The logistical issues of ruling an institution with 25 members will be daunting, from logistical issues, to languages, to decision-making processes.
 One of the key questions is what kind of institutional reforms will result from the ongoing European Convention.
-Some of the outcomes from the convention may include: more qualified majority voting (e.g., over issues such as taxation or justice and home affairs), EP co-decision, a new system of EU presidency that will eliminate the current system based on a rotation among member states of the EU presidency every six months, and an increasing role for national parliaments.
-Whereas some of the larger countries (France and Britain) are pushing for a stronger EU presidency, the smallest states are arguing in favor of a strong European Commission that will act as its biggest ally and protector (but it will also require reform because twenty-five commissioners may be too many).
-It will be in the best interest of the new members to uphold the current decision-making system based on consensus with a strong European Commission as opposed to majority vote.
-In the end the key will be to build a Constitution of Europe that reflects the vision of the peoples of Europe.
+Some of the outcomes from the Convention may include: more qualified majority voting (i.e. over issues such as taxation, or justice and home affairs), EP co-decision, a new system of EU presidency that will eliminate the current system based on a six-month rotation among member states, and an increasing role for national parliaments.
+While some of the larger countries (France and Britain) are pushing for a stronger EU presidency, the smallest states are arguing in favor of a strong European Commission that will act as its biggest ally and protector (but it will also require reform because 25 commissioners may be too many).
+It will be in the best interest of the new members to uphold the current decision making system based on consensus as opposed to majority vote with a strong European Commission.
+In the end, the key will be to build a Constitution of Europe that reflects the vision of the peoples of Europe.
 Unfortunately, for decades most governments across Europe have been treating public opinion as an obstacle to be circumvented or simply ignored.
-Consequently, voters' scepticism has grown and European citizens are getting tired of political elites telling them what to do in matters concerning the European Union.
-Politicians can ignore this at the own peril.
+Consequently, voters' skepticism has grown and European citizens are getting tired of being told what to do by political elites in matters concerning the European Union.
+Politicians can ignore this at the ir own peril.